 Safe Nuclear Power Production Depends on Valve and Actuation Reliability

 Planned shutdowns are important for any power production operation, but especially so for nuclear power facilities.
 Every 18 or 24 months, nuclear plants shut down to fuel their reactors, presenting a perfect opportunity for plant operators to take care of maintenance needs.
-It was during one of these recent shutdowns that a nuclear plant in Missouri discovered a faulty valve.
+It was during one of these shutdowns that a nuclear plant in Missouri discovered a faulty valve.

 Detecting Potential Safety Issues